Vote — Feb 10, 2016 5:33 p.m.

 Last Updated: Feb 1, 1995

 Length: 2 pages

-The “H.Con.Res.” in “H.Con.Res.
-17” means this is a House concurrent resolution in the United States Congress.
+This is a House concurrent resolution in the United States Congress (indicated by the “H.Con.Res.” in “H.Con.Res.
+17”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 Civic Impulse.
 (2016).
 H.Con.Res.
 17 — 104th Congress: Relating to the treatment of Social Security under any constitutional amendment requiring a balanced budget..
 Retrieved from https://www.govtrack.us/congress/bills/104/hconres17

 “H.Con.Res.
 17 — 104th Congress: Relating to the treatment of Social Security under any constitutional amendment requiring a balanced budget..” www.GovTrack.us.
 1995.
 February 11, 2016 <https://www.govtrack.us/congress/bills/104/hconres17>

 |accessdate=February 11, 2016

 |date=January 23, 1995

 |quote=Relating to the treatment of Social Security under any constitutional amendment requiring a balanced budget.